jhand1993/pystanssh/README.md

 ### pystanssh with PyStan 2

 Using pystanssh with legacy PyStan 2 apart from naming convention changes does currently work, but keep in mind that in switching from PyStan 3 to PyStan 2, you'll need to keep in mind the change in keyword arguments (I.e. 'num_samples' -> 'iterations' and 'num_chains' -> 'nchains').
-PyStan 3 does have a slightly revised workflow relative to legacy PyStan 2, (so keep that in mind)[https://pystan.readthedocs.io/en/latest/upgrading.html#upgrading].
+PyStan 3 does have a slightly revised workflow relative to legacy PyStan 2, [so keep that in mind](https://pystan.readthedocs.io/en/latest/upgrading.html#upgrading).